A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 The energy balance of the remnants indicate their primary means of support.
 Since the remnants are virialized, we consider how the ratio of degeneracy, thermal, and rotational energy to the total internal energy of the remnants varies with \qrho.

 \paragraph{Energy balance of the entire remnant.} The support against gravity changes from being due mostly to degeneracy pressure at low \qrho\ to having a substantial rotational contribution at $q_\rho\simeq1$.
 This is because for highly dissimilar-mass mergers most of the internal energy is locked up within the accretor, which is hardly heated or spun up.
-For similar-mass mergers, however, the donor penetrates into the center of the accretor, causing heating and spin-up.
+For similar-mass mergers, however, donor material mixes, to some degree, with the entire accretor, causing heating and spin-up throughout the entire remnant.

 The total gravitational potential energy of the merger remnant can be described adequately by a constant fraction of $GM_\mrm{tot}^2/\Ra$, \eqbegin \frac{-E_\mathrm{pot}}{GM_\mrm{tot}^2/\Ra} = 0.49 \qquad(\pm0.01). \eqend